Truck filled with paper catches fire

-Gering and Scottsbluff firefighters spent about four hours battling a fire at a Gering business Thursday.
+Gering and Scottsbluff firefighters spent about four hours battling a fire at a Gering business Thursday and early Friday morning.

-Firefighters were called to the Docu-shred business, located in the 100 block of M Street, at about 10:40 p.m. to a call of heavy smoking coming from a structure, Gering Fire Chief Nathan Flowers told the Star-Herald.
+Firefighters were called to the Docu-Shred business, located in the 100 block of M Street, at about 10:40 p.m. to a call of heavy smoke coming from a structure, Gering Fire Chief Nathan Flowers told the Star-Herald.

 Arriving firefighters observed heavy smoke coming from the eaves and made entry into the business.
 Flowers said they did a quick knockdown of a fire in the business and were able to determine the source of the fire coming from a truck containing a compactor-shredder.